ClearHeadedT/boot-dev-log/learn-linux/NOTES.md

 - Learned flags and positional arguments for CLI programs.
 - Learned exit codes and what they signal about success/failure.
 - Learned standard output and standard error streams.
+- Learned standard input and reading from it.